isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag classes with user-define copy operations but no constructor (a user-defined copy is a good indicator that the class has an invariant)
+* Flag classes with user-defined copy operations but no constructor (a user-defined copy is a good indicator that the class has an invariant)

 ### <a name="Rc-complete"></a> C.41: A constructor should create a fully initialized object